DFE-Digital/register-early-career-teachers/documentation/service-rules/dfe-users.md

 What is referred to as the 'payment engine' is a piece of code in the same ECF application that calculates payments for LPs.

-Provider payments are made up of:
+Provider payments are made up of a:

 - set-up fee
 - service fee